AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/graphql-authentication-content-fragments.md

 ### The Technical Account created by the Service Credentials process {#technical-account-service-credentials}

-Any calls coming through the Service Credentials are managed by only one service tech account on the AEM instance.
+Any calls coming through the Service Credentials are managed by only one sccount (Technical Account User) on the AEM instance.

-This user account is:
+This account is:

 * Created automatically when the IMS Org Administrator generates the Service Credentials for the first time.
 * Is automatically added to the contributors group.